 In tests using asymmetrical Trilobe's, we have achieved almost 90% of peak torque from the earliest in RPM we could start the dynamometer tests.

-We designed and built our X4v2 gasoline prototype and optimised the engine to be most efficient at 2,000rpm.
+We designed and built our X4v2 gasoline prototype and optimise the engine to be most efficient at 2,000rpm.
 We had the X4v2 engine independently tested at 2,000rpm and the result was 207g/kW-h or 39.5% efficient making it the world leader.
-Revetec engines are the most efficient gasoline engines in the world at the time of testing, and because our technology is non fuel specific, we will soon prove that it will be the most efficient in the world running on diesel.
+Revetec engines are the most efficient gasoline engines in the world at the time of testing, and because our technology is none fuel specific, we will soon prove that it will be the most efficient in the world running on diesel.

 Click Here for list of Prototype engines